Databases are excellent sources of good quality information. Below are a range of databases relevant to Geography.

 - Box of Broadcasts (BOB): Innovative shared online off-air TV and radio recording service for UK higher and further education institutions.
 Choose and record any broadcast programme from 60+ TV and radio channels, schedule recordings in advance, edit programmes into clips, create playlists, embed clips into QMplus, share what you are watching with others and search a growing archive of material.
 Discover more about BoB National features by viewing their Video Tutorials.

-- Digimap: Offers on-line mapping and data download facilities which provide maps and spatial data from Ordnance Survey, British Geological Survey, Landmark Information Group and SeaZone Ltd.
+- Digimap: Offers online mapping and data download facilities which provide maps from Ordnance Survey.
+Queen Mary Library has subscriptions for the Ordnance Survey and Historic sections.

 - JSTOR: Provides access to the full text of many core academic journals, books and primary sources on the arts, humanities and social sciences.
 Tutorials

-- Nexis UK: Provides access to regional, national and global newspapers, Global company financial , company information, market research data, and country information, including the BBC monitoring service.
+- Nexis UK: Provides access to regional, national and global newspapers, company information, market research data and country information, including the BBC monitoring service.
 Video Tutorials

-- Oxford Reference: An Online reference that brings together 2 million digitized entries across Oxford’s Dictionaries, Companions and Encyclopedias.
+- Oxford Reference: An online reference that brings together 2 million digitised entries across Oxford’s Dictionaries, Companions and Encyclopedias.
 Best for checking a fact or finding key information on a person, concept, or term.

 - Project Muse: Provides full-text access to a collection of more than 300 journals in humanities and social sciences.

-The databases listed above are only a small part of the database collections at QMUL and Senate House Libraries.
-You can find the full list of databases available at QMUL via the Library's A-Z List of Electronic Journals and Databases.
+The databases listed above are only a small part of the database collections at Queen Mary and Senate House Libraries.
+You can find the full list of databases available at Queen Mary via the Library's A-Z List of Electronic Journals and Databases.
 If the topic you are studying crosses a number of different subject areas, you may find it helpful to check the other Library Subject Guide pages for useful resources, contacts and information.